Skip to main content

 The third LAF Research Grant in Honor of Deb Mitchell was awarded to “Engagement by Design: Intergenerational Communities to Promote Social Equity and Healthy Aging in Place.”
 This 18-month research project utilized a literature review, expert interviews, and surveys to identify essential physical features of intergenerational communities and their associations with intergenerational interactions, age-related social equity, and health among older adults and children.

 In this webinar, the Principal Investigators will share their research process and findings.
-They will also introduce the Intergenerational Community Concept Plan and the Intergenerational Community Assessment Tool (iCAT) toolkit, which provide community-scale and site-scale assessment tools and checklists for designing and assessing mixed-age communities.
+They will also introduce the Intergenerational Community Concept Plan and the Intergenerational Community Assessment Tool (iCAT), which provide community-scale and site-scale assessment tools and checklists for designing and assessing mixed-age communities.
 The work represents an emerging area of practice at the intersection of design and public health where landscape architects can take a leading role.

 Learning objectives